Postponement of the UNH International Family Violence and Child Victimization Research Conference

 Colleagues and friends,

-We will automatically consider any of the submissions received for this July’s meeting as candidates for presentation in 2021.
+We will automatically consider any of the submissions received for the July 2020 meeting as candidates for presentation in 2022.
 We understand that this postponement will not work for all submitters, so once we get plans in place, we will write with the specifics and find out whether you want your submission considered, removed or if you want to submit something new or revised.

 If you have questions, please be in touch.